-HR has a number of important functions in the organization.
+HR has many important functions in the organization.
 These include recruitment, performance management, learning and development, and many more.
-In this article, we will explain the 12 key functions of HR.
+In this article, we will explain the 12 key functions of HRM.

 But first, a definition.
 If we want to understand the functions of Human Resources, we need to understand what Human Resource Management (HRM) is.

-According to Storey (1995), HRM is a distinctive approach to employment management which seeks to achieve competitive advantage through the strategic deployment of a highly committed and capable workforce, using an integrated array of cultural, structural and personnel techniques.
+According to Storey (1995), HRM is a distinctive approach to employment management that seeks to achieve competitive advantage through the strategic deployment of a highly committed and capable workforce, using an integrated array of cultural, structural, and personnel techniques.

-In this article, we will go over the 12 functions of Human Resources and explain how they help move the organization forward.
+In this article, we will go over the 12 human resources functions and explain how they help move the organization forward.
 These functions are:

 - Human resource planning